Manage Waivers

 - Manual Approval: A request will be created, and the policy owner will receive an email for review.
 The policy owner must have the minimum required view permissions to access the request and evaluate the blocked package and policy details.

 - Automatic Approval: The waiver will be granted automatically, allowing the developer to proceed without issues.
+If the policy has a default waiver duration, the auto-approved waiver will automatically expire after the configured period.

-3. Waiver Management Interface
+Waiver Management Interface

 - Pending Requests: